Ablorh4010/CampuStore/replit.md

 ## Overview

-CampusStore (with the subheading "StudentMarket") is a full-stack web application that serves as a marketplace connecting university students for buying and selling items.
-The platform allows students to create stores, list products, browse by categories, and communicate with each other.
-It's built with a modern tech stack featuring React, Express.js, PostgreSQL, and Drizzle ORM.
+CampusStore (with the subheading "StudentMarket") is a **Progressive Web App (PWA)** that serves as a mobile-installable marketplace connecting university students for buying and selling items.
+The platform works on Android and iPhone devices with a native app-like experience, featuring buyer/seller mode selection, OTP authentication, store creation, product listings, and student-to-student messaging.
+Built with React, Express.js, and in-memory storage (MemStorage) for fast performance.

 ## User Preferences